 Exchanges Really Are Easy

-I’ve only had to do an exchange once and it was for my gray zebra points.
-For some reason even in a size 9 they seemed to be a little too snug.
-I followed the instructions on the Rothy’s delivery alert email and ordered an exchange for a 9.5.
+I’ve only had to do an exchange once and it was super easy.
+I followed the instructions on the Rothy’s delivery alert email and ordered an exchange for the next size.
 They emailed me a postage paid return label and I held onto it for a few days until the bigger size arrived.
 Then, I tried on both sizes to make sure I picked the one that fit best.
-The 9.5’s were great (for my 8.5 sized feet…) and I stuck the smaller pair back in the mail.
 All in all, it was a pretty painless process!

 I hope you find my tips helpful!
 If you are interested in trying out Rothy’s for the first time, I recommend you read my original review post (find it here).
 In addition to a ton of info and a FAQ section, it also has a special $20 referral code for your first pair.